solliancenet/azure-synapse-analytics-workshop-300/day-02/lab04-dw-optimization-part-2.md

 ### Task 1 - Analyze the space used by tables

+> **Important note:** Throughout the labs, you will be asked to replace `SUFFIX` with your student ID value.
+This ensures unique names for any artifacts you create, in case you are sharing a Synapse Analytics workspace with others.
+Your student ID is the set of numbers at the end of your assigned username.
+For example, if your username is `odl_user_104871`, your student ID is `104871`.

-1. Run the following DBCC command:
+1. Run the following DBCC command (where `SUFFIX` is your **student ID**):

     ```sql
-    DBCC PDW_SHOWSPACEUSED('wwi_perf.Sale_Hash');
+    DBCC PDW_SHOWSPACEUSED('wwi_perf.Sale_Hash_SUFFIX');
     ```

     ![Show table space usage](./media/lab3_table_space_usage.png)

 2. Analyze the number of rows in each distribution.
 Those numbers should be as even as possible.
 You can see from the results that rows are equally distributed across distributions.
 Let's dive a bit more into this analysis.
-Use the following query to get customers with the most sale transaction items:
+Use the following query to get customers with the most sale transaction items (where `SUFFIX` is your **student ID**):

     ```sql
     SELECT TOP 1000
         CustomerId,
         count(*) as TransactionItemsCount
     FROM
-        [wwi_perf].[Sale_Hash]
+        [wwi_perf].[Sale_Hash_SUFFIX]
     GROUP BY
         CustomerId
     ORDER BY